xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 ## Malware is Ever-Present

+Have you ever wondered how an attacker gains access to your system?
+Or if there's a better way to defend against threats?
 The UK government states that [half of UK businesses reported a breach or attack in 2024](https://web.archive.org/web/20250406023032/https://www.gov.uk/government/statistics/cyber-security-breaches-survey-2024/cyber-security-breaches-survey-2024).
-They recommend:
+To reduce the risk of an infection, they recommend:

 > - Using up-to-date malware protection.
 > - Restricting admin rights.
 > - Network firewalls.

-These are standard recommendations, and while they're useful, they do not handle the most obvious case: **infection**.
+These are standard, preventative measures, and while they're useful, they do not handle the most obvious case: **infection**.
 [Malware](https://en.wikipedia.org/wiki/Malware) _will_ infect your business (or computer); it's inevitable.

-In this article, I'll explain

-- _How_ an attacker may breach your system.

-- _How_ [Qubes](https://www.qubes-os.org/) isolates and responds to threats better than Linux.

-Hopefully I will change you from a reactive mindset to a proactive one.
+[Qubes](https://www.qubes-os.org/) takes an entirely different approach, and as we explore a common attack scenario, hopefully you will see how effective and useful Qubes is—enough to change your mindset from reactive to proactive.

 # What is Qubes?